contanpe/PSCI/Theory Paper.md

 Here’s how it carries:

-- Novelty flux (τ^{−1}ln⁡ɸ) enters the plenum, manipulating the standing waves through the fractal lattice, giving them varying degrees of wave amplitude.
+- Novelty flux (1/τ ln⁡ɸ) enters the plenum, manipulating the standing waves through the fractal lattice, giving them varying degrees of wave amplitude.
 - ɸn (or ɸt′) scales these pulses exponentially, where each τ-step/pulse increases energy along the spiral arms (e.g., E ∝ ɸ^(⌊t/τ⌋)
 - Geometrically, when seen in a 2d plane, this is a golden spiral (r=eθ⋅ln⁡ɸ/2π) and has amplitude and phase from the new orthogonal aspects, with ( ɸ ) dictating the rate of expansion.
 Energy accumulates spatially as the spiral tightens inward.
 If it's only based on τ-pulse and has a dynamic constant of ln⁡ɸ = 0 due to no karma (only using the static part of the Plenum operator function), the wave becomes a simple radial sphere (π).
 - As novelty flux ripples through the lattice, observation (⟨ψ0∣κ⟩=1) triggers a crystallization of these spiral waves by asigning a specific amplitude and direction.